 Yacht charter holidays in Sicily with Zizoo offer sailors the opportunity to explore one of Italy’s most loved islands.
 From the beaches of the Zingaro Reserve to the historic cities of Palermo and Catania and the outlying Aeolian Islands, a yacht charter is the best way to travel around Sicily in style.

 Palermo Falcone e Borsellino is the island’s main airport, located at the capital.
 There are five other airports around the island which may be more convenient depending on your final destination.
 Assuming you’ll be setting sail from Palermo, your charter is only a 30-minute drive from the airport.
-The currency is the Euro, and there are a number of marinas and smaller harbours to take advantage of during your Sicilian sailing holiday such as Marina del Neptunno in Messina or the Portorosa Marina in Tonnarella.
+The currency is the Euro, and there are a number of marinas and smaller harbours to take advantage of during your sailing holiday in Sicily such as Marina del Neptunno in Messina or the Portorosa Marina in Tonnarella.

 Palermo is the cultural and historic centre of the island with its ornate Monreale Cathedral and a number of sites that testify to its ancient history, including the Archaeological Museum and Cappuccini Catacombs.
-A trip the botanical gardens in Palermo is also not to be missed.
+A trip to wthe botanical gardens in Palermo is also not to be missed.
 Gagini and Oste dello Stabile are two restaurants facing the sea, perfect for savouring the world-famous Sicilian cuisine.
 Also nearby, is the compact yet chic Cantavespri bar and QVIVI Music Bar for a livelier night out.

 Catania is Sicily’s second largest city, another major port town famed for its Roman Amphitheatre and elegant Teatro Massimo opera house.
 In Catania, Osteria Antica Marina is right at the port and serves delicious seafood.
 Birreria Marlène is a great spot to cool down with one of a wide selection of local and international beers.

 Both Palermo and Catania are right on the beach with the Zingaro Reserve, to the west of the island, also hosting magnificent beaches and the best nature walks.
-Mondello beach, not far from Palermno, is one of the most popular beaches in Sicily, offering powdery white sand and warm, crystal clear waters.
+Mondello beach, not far from Palermo, is one of the most popular beaches in Sicily, offering powdery white sand and warm, crystal clear waters.

 Tonnarella is another major port town to the north-east of the island, perfect for snorkelling.
-Part of the pleasure of a yacht charter in Sicily is touring the wonderful Aeolian Islands.
+Part of the pleasure of a sailing holiday in Sicily is touring the wonderful Aeolian Islands.
 These include Vulcano, with its impressive volcanic landscape, and Lipari which is also notable for its marvellous beaches and diving centres.
 Vulcano, in particular, is a great place to get a high panoramic view of the surrounding Tyrrhenian Sea.
 Panarea has a fascinating archaeological site with the volcanic isle of Stromboli in the distance.

-The Tyrrhenian Sea is a well-charted and exceptionally pleasant area for a yacht charter It is recommended to spend your sailing holiday in Sicily in the northern and north-eastern coast, which leads up from Palermo to Tonnarella and the Aeolian Islands beyond.
+The Tyrrhenian Sea is a well-charted and exceptionally pleasant area for a sailing holiday.
+It is recommended to spend your sailing holiday in Sicily in the northern and north-eastern coast, which leads up from Palermo to Tonnarella and the Aeolian Islands beyond.
 The main islands of interest are Lipari, Vulcano and Panarea.
 Salina, with its verdant hills, is also nearby and Filicudi and Alicudi which have quiet shores perfect for more nature walking or relaxing by the sea in peace.